tlahin/roger_skyline_1/README.md

     echo `sudo apt-get update --yes` >> /var/log/auto_update.log echo `sudo apt-get upgrade --yes` >> /var/log/auto_update.log echo '' >> /var/log/auto_update.log

+  Remember to add executable rights to the script.

   To make this script run everytime we boot the machine and once a week at 4AM we need to use crontab.